AnasBouzanbil/claude-1/README.md

 ## Universal Multi-User Setup

-This project works on any Linux host with any user (not just 'anas').
+This project works on any Linux host with any user automatically.

 ### Quick Setup